Dave Hensman: Ministry

 In December 2017, Hensman became Pastor of River of Life Church, now known as Redemption Hill Church in Stanwood, Washington.
-Redemption Hill Church is located on its multi-acre campus where currently the church is constructing a 600 seat amphitheater and where it has plans to build its new church sanctuary.
+Redemption Hill Church is located on its multi-acre campus where currently the church is constructing an amphitheater and where it has plans to build its new church sanctuary.
 The grand opening of the amphitheater is anticipated to be Summer 2022.